arkachego/audiobook/Readme.md

 The socket connection between the server and the client is a stateful session which must be maintained during the entire recording phase.
 Hence, while implementing the horizontal scalability of our server app, we have to enable **Stickiness** in the underlying **Target Group** of the **Application Load Balancer**.

 ![Alt text](assets/target-group-stickiness.png)

+In this way, we ensure that a socket is always connected to that specific container from where it has achieved the connection throughout it's entire lifetime.
+If the request volume increases, horizontal auto-scaling takes place automatically without disrupting already existing connections sticked to the corresponding containers.

 >  This settings is not available while creating the **Target Group**.
 It can be done after the creation and can be found in the **Attributes** menu under **Target Selection Configuration** settings.